GuravPratik/GuravPratik/README.md

 ## 🧑‍💻 About Me

-- 🌱 Currently learning MERN stack
+- 🌱 Currently learning MERN stack, TypeScript
 - 👯 Looking to collaborate on interesting projects
 - 😄 Pronouns: Pratik